menu

 Another notable thing is that Harkers Island is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Harkers Island’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 Harkers Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Harkers Island citizens is a little higher than the average for US cities and towns: 21.81% of adults in Harkers Island have at least a bachelor's degree.
+The citizens of Harkers Island are slightly better educated than the national average of 21.84% for all cities and towns, with 21.81% of adults in Harkers Island having a bachelor's degree or advanced degree.

 The per capita income in Harkers Island in 2022 was $31,649, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $126,596 for a family of four.
 However, Harkers Island contains both very wealthy and poor people as well.